Regina Riot fall to Saskatoon Valkyries 20-17 | Globalnews.ca

 With a last-second score, Saskatoon went on to win it 20-17.

-Next Sunday, Saskatoon takes on the Manitoba Fearless and Regina heads to Winnipeg for a bout with the Wolfpack.
+Saskatoon takes on the Manitoba Fearless and Regina heads to Winnipeg for a bout with the Wolfpack next Sunday.

 © 2017 Global News, a division of Corus Entertainment Inc.